dratini0/badge-website/docs/TiLDA_MK4/Badge_Store_Submissions.md

 folders can contain multiple files (python and non python), but at a minimum "main.py" with the correct headers is required.

-Plesae verify that your apps folder structure is correct by running "./tilda_tools validate" (this works without a badge) before submitting it to the badge app store as the validations is also run by Travis to check pull requests.
+Please verify that your apps folder structure is correct by running "./tilda_tools validate" (this works without a badge) before submitting it to the badge app store as the validations is also run by Travis to check pull requests.